Pomax/BezierInfo-2/README.md

 All fonts come with TeXLive and MiKTeX, and should be easy to install.
 Note that you will need the modern OpenType (otf/ttf) fonts, not the obsolete type1 fonts.

+### Running a build

+As mentioned up top, run a build using `npm run build`.

+If you have all the prerequisites installed, this should "just work", although I can't make any guarantees on how long it will take: on my rather beefy workstation it takes around 40 seconds to run a build for all locales (`en-GB`, `zh-CN`, and `ja-JP`).

 ## Main site location

 - Main repository: https://github.com/Pomax/BezierInfo